 Although we all know this, this is still a mistake I see too often.
 I know these kinds of errors are one of my pitfalls (so I hope you don’t my errors in this blog).
 So, when I was applying I always had my resume and cover letter checked by someone I knew to do a final check before uploading my application.

-I thought it was common to do it this way, only to find out later on that most people never share their resume or cover letter with others.
+I thought it was common to do it this way, only to find out later on that most people never share their resumes or cover letter with others.
 But, that’s a whole other topic.
 Let’s save that for another blog.

 Should do in resume building

 Now, what should you do to set up a profile that will attract the attention of the hiring manager?
-There is one thing really important which is Link to Experience.
+There is one thing really important which is the Link to Experience.

-If we focus on the content of the resume – what words to use and how to reflect your responsibilities and achievements in your resume depends highly on what is asked for by the company you are applying at.
+If we focus on the content of the resume – what words to use and how to reflect your responsibilities and achievements in your resume depend highly on what is asked for by the company you are applying at.
 It is all about “The link to experience”

 With this link to experience thing, I mean that you are actually going to link your experience to the things asked for in the vacancy.
 Look at the requirements and the things they want you to accomplish in the new opportunity and show in your resume you did this in the past or that you are ready to jump in.

 In this group programme, I will walk you through all the steps of the application process, including resume building and writing amazing cover letters.
-You will have the possibility to share all your documents with me and together we will see to it that it becomes recruiter attracting.
+You will have the possibility to share all your documents with me and together we will see to it that it becomes recruiter-attracting.

 I will also cover other topics like interview preparation and interview techniques, salary negotiation and networking and I will share all my knowledge about the current labour market, how to boost your job search and how to keep going.

-Furthermore, I cannot mention this often enough: Your job search success needs more than a great looking resume.
-It needs your commitment, pro-active behaviour and dedication to create your opportunities.
+Furthermore, I cannot mention this often enough: Your job search success needs more than a great-looking resume.
+It needs your commitment, proactive behaviour and dedication to create your opportunities.
 How to do this, this is what I love to support you with.

 P.S.
 Loads of people doubt to register for the Get Hired Programme, they decide to try on their own first.
 Only to return to me stressed out because they now have a tied deadline on finding a new job, or they are totally defeated by all rejections received.
-This is what you don’t want and why you should sign up for the Get Hired Programma today.